GCY/GCY.github.io/_portfolio/1097-GPS-Nixie-clock.md

 <a href="https://github.com/GCY/GPS-Nixie-Clock">Github</a>
 </p>

-This is GPS Nixie clock,include IN12B, IN14, IN16, and IN2 version.
+This is GPS Nixie clock, include IN12B, IN14, IN16, and IN2 version.

 ![alt text](/res/GPS-Nixie-clock/nixie%20clock.jpg)